kevbite/kevbite.github.io/_posts/2020-02-09-adding-errors-to-model-state-and-returning-bad-request-within-asp-net-core-3-1.md

 ## Returning The Same Response Body

-It would be nice to keep the response the same as what the framework was giving us originally, We can do that by injecting in `ApiBehaviorOptions` in to our action, these options are used to describe how the api should behavior.
+It would be nice to keep the response the same as what the framework was giving us originally, to do that, we need to injecting in `ApiBehaviorOptions` in to our action, these options are used to describe how the api should behavior.
 One of the options is a factory to create the response back from the api when the model state is invalid, this is called `InvalidModelStateResponseFactory`.
 We can call this factory with the `ControllerContext` which will give us back an `IActionResult` in which we can return back to the action.

 ```csharp
 [HttpGet]